xlnt-community/xlnt/docs/introduction/Installation.md

 ## Compiling from source

 The latest xlnt version can be obtained by building xlnt from source (using the git master branch).
+All changes are reviewed and tested using CI before being added to the master branch.

 Build configurations for Visual Studio, GNU Make, Ninja, and Xcode can be created using [cmake](https://cmake.org/) v3.2+.
 A full list of cmake generators can be found [here](https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html).
 A basic build would look like (starting in the root xlnt directory):